PrivacySafe/3NWeb-architecture/README.md

 ## <a name="part-impl"></a> Implementation and standards

 App developers make different applications for users.
 Applications need utilites like file system, while app developers should be shielded from touching encryption and other common details.
-This is done by OS-like layer that provides common utilities to applications on one side, and talks to 3NWeb servers on the other.
+This is done by an OS-like layer that provides common utilities to applications on one side, and talks to 3NWeb servers on the other.

 ![Implementation parts: 3NWeb apps, OS-like layer, 3NWeb utility services](implementation/implementation_parts.png)